-It’s easy to feel overwhelmed when water damage affects your property.
+It’s easy to feel overwhelmed when water damage from a water leak affects your property.
 If your pipe just burst and your basement is overflowing, or your faucet has been leaking for weeks without you knowing it, you may be scratching your head, wondering what to do next.

 Determine the Kind of Water Leak You Have